dsavransky/EXOSIMS/documentation/quickstart.rst

         DRM = ens[i]
         nb_obs.append(len(DRM))

 The default ensemble will run in sequence.
-For more details on ensembles and parallelization see :ref:`parallel`.
+For more details on ensembles and parallelization see :ref:`SurveyEnsemble`.

 .. _buildamission: